loris-verga/TheDualityOfSimilarity/_includes/intro.md

 This also supports the same findings we observed for the authorship distance.

-This indicates that stylometric features are **less predictive of sentiment** than authorship or psychological distances, even though they still exhibit a mild within- vs inter-cluster difference (supporting Hypothesis n°7).
+This indicates that stylometric features are **less predictive of sentiment** than authorship or psychological distances, even though they still exhibit a mild within- vs inter-cluster difference.

 <hr style="margin:40px 0;">